aceakash/string-similarity/README.md

   bestMatch:
    { target: 'For sale: table in very good condition, olive green in colour.',
      rating: 0.6060606060606061 },
   bestMatchIndex: 1
 }
 ```

 ## Release Notes

 ### 2.0.0

-* Removed production dependencies
+- Removed production dependencies
-* Updated to ES6 (this breaks backward-compatibility for pre-ES6 apps)
+- Updated to ES6 (this breaks backward-compatibility for pre-ES6 apps)

 ### 3.0.0

-* Performance improvement for `compareTwoStrings(..)`: now O(n) instead of O(n^2)
+- Performance improvement for `compareTwoStrings(..)`: now O(n) instead of O(n^2)
-* The algorithm has been tweaked slightly to disregard spaces and word boundaries.
+- The algorithm has been tweaked slightly to disregard spaces and word boundaries.
 This will change the rating values slightly but not enough to make a significant difference
-* Adding a `bestMatchIndex` to the results for `findBestMatch(..)` to point to the best match in the supplied `targetStrings` array
+- Adding a `bestMatchIndex` to the results for `findBestMatch(..)` to point to the best match in the supplied `targetStrings` array

 ### 3.0.1

-* Refactoring: removed unused functions; used `substring` instead of `substr`
+- Refactoring: removed unused functions; used `substring` instead of `substr`
-* Updated dependencies
+- Updated dependencies

 ### 4.0.1

-* Distributing as an UMD build to be used in browsers.
+- Distributing as an UMD build to be used in browsers.

 ### 4.0.2

-* Update dependencies to latest versions.
+- Update dependencies to latest versions.

 ### 4.0.3

-* Make compatible with IE and ES5.
+- Make compatible with IE and ES5.
 Also, update deps. (see [PR56](https://github.com/aceakash/string-similarity/pull/56))

+### 4.0.4

+- Simplify some conditional statements.
+Also, update deps. (see [PR50](https://github.com/aceakash/string-similarity/pull/50))

 ![Build status](https://codeship.com/projects/2aa453d0-0959-0134-8a76-4abcb29fe9b4/status?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/aceakash/string-similarity/badge.svg)](https://snyk.io/test/github/aceakash/string-similarity)